ImadDabbura/til/python/loading-modules-and-packages.md

     # Execute the code in the module from top to bottom
     # And update the state (globals) in the module's dictionary
     exec(code, mod.__dict__)

+    # We return the cached one in case there is some patching inside the module
+    return sys.modules[modname]
 ```

+Finally, Python puts a lock when importing a module until it is done so that we don't have multiple threads trying to import the same module at the same time.